-Scott Barnard’s practice involves a wide range of business litigation in both federal and state court.
-He handles complex commercial trial work, including class actions, business torts, fraud actions, commercial contract disputes, commercial real estate litigation and trade secret disputes.
+Scott Barnard’s practice involves a wide range of business litigation in both federal and state court, specializing in securities litigation.
+He handles complex commercial trial work including class actions, business torts, fraud actions, commercial contract disputes, commercial real estate litigation and trade secret disputes.

 Practice & Background